root-project/root/README/ReleaseNotes/v624/index.md

 ## Histogram Libraries

 - Add a new `THistRange` class for defining a generic bin range and iteration in a 1d and multi-dimensional histogram
 - Fix a memory leak in `TF1::Copy` and `TFormula::Copy`
 - Enable using automatic differentiation when computing parameter gradient in formula based TF1
 - Add several fixes and improvements to the `TKDE` class using kernel estimation for estimating a density from data.
+- Improve `TF1::GetRandom`, `TH1::GetRandom` and `TH1::FillRandom`  (and same for TF2,TF3, TH2 and TH3 functions) to pass optionally a random number generator instance.
+This allows to use these function with a user provided random number generator instead of using the default `gRandom`.

 ## Math Libraries